-In New Hampshire, you can encounter common snake species such as the Northern water snake and the Timber Rattlesnake.
+In New Hampshire, common snake species such as the Northern Water Snake and the Timber Rattlesnake exist.
 While the Northern water snake is non-venomous and commonly found in aquatic habitats, the Timber Rattlesnake is venomous but incredibly rare in New Hampshire, with uncommon encounters.

 Overview of Snakes in New Hampshire

 New Hampshire teems with an impressive variety of snakes, adding depth and diversity to its natural landscape.
-It boasts a total of 11 native snake species, inhabiting environments from forests to wetlands.
-Among these species, one is venomous while the others are non-venomous, contributing to the overall richness and balance of the state’s biodiversity.
+It boasts 11 native snake species, inhabiting environments from forests to wetlands.
+One species is venomous, while the others are non-venomous, contributing to the overall richness and balance of the state’s biodiversity.

 The presence of these snake species is not only a testament to the adaptability and resilience of these animals but also serves as an indicator of the ecological health and diversity within New Hampshire, actively contributing to conservation efforts and promoting harmonious coexistence between humans and wildlife.